 It can hardly be a coincidence that no language on Earth has ever produced the expression: ‘As pretty as an airport.’ — Douglas Adams

-So here I am at 65.
+So here I am in my 60s.
 Looking after Mother, overweight and underemployed.
 Not quite how I had imagined things panning out.
 So I bought a boat.
 It’s not the first time, but probably the last.
 If it all works out then Serafina will eventually be my lifestyle, universe and everything…

 The last few years have culminated in a repeat of what I always do when reaching a point in life when it’s not clear what comes next – I reinvent myself.
 Like Doctor Who at the end of a series, there comes a time when the old personality just will not work any more.